hurwitzlab/CI2025/docs/syllabus.md

 Expected Learning Outcomes
 This course is designed to provide students with a foundational understanding of applied cyberinfrastructure.
 Upon completing this course students will be able to:

+- Be able to describe what cyberinfrastructure (CI) is;
+- Understand how CI is used in major facilities to manage data and analyses;
+- Work on the command line;
-- Write command-line Python programs;
+- Write short Python Programs, work with Jupyter notebooks;
-- Process a variety of command-line arguments, options, and flags;
-- Write and run tests for your programs and functions;
-- Manipulate of Python data structures including strings, lists, tuples, sets, dictionaries;
-- Use higher-order functions like map and filter;
+- Use Git and coding standards;
-- Write and use regular expressions;
+- Work with containers and debug them;
+- Understand FAIR data principles;
-- Read, parse, and write various text formats;
+- Understand architectures and archives;
-- Use and control randomness;
+- Access and use cloud resources;
-- Use these skills to write challenging games in Python.
+- Create data workflows;
+- Describe challenges in using machine learning, AI and neural networks.

-All students will complete a class project at the end of the semester, however, Graduate students will be required to complete a more detailed and complicated project than Undergraduates.
+All students will complete a class project to investigate how CI is used in major facilities, and present their findings in a 5 minute lightning talk.
+Graduate students are required to submit a Deep Dive in Packback on their class project as well (that is not required for undergraduates).

 ## Course Format and Teaching Methods

-The course is taught using an asynchronous online format, that allows students to work at their own pace through online videos with live-coding examples that demonstrate core concepts, an interactive group discussion (via slack) to get help from other students and the instructor, and weekly quizzes and homework assignments that reinforce concepts.
-Importantly, because the development of scripting skills is essential to this class, programming homework and quizzes must be completed weekly.
+The course is taught using an asynchronous online format, that allows students to work at their own pace through online lectures and technical and coding exercises in GitHub that demonstrate core concepts.
+An interactive group discussion (via slack) is available to get help from other students and the instructor.
+Lectures are complemented with discussions in Packback to ask questions and reinforce concepts from lectures.
+Importantly, because the technical skills in this class build on each other it is essential to complete all assignments each week.
+Assignments are due at the end of each week on Sundays at 11:59pm.
+The class project is due on the last day of classes (5/7/25) at 11:59pm.

 ## Absence and Class Participation Policy

-Watching weekly videos and completing quizzes and assignments is vital to the class.
+Watching weekly videos and completing technical assignments is vital to the class.
 As such, all assignments are due at the end of the week (Sunday at 11:59 pm).
 Students who miss assignments due to illness or emergency are required to bring documentation from their health-care provider or other relevant, professional third parties.
 Failure to submit third-party documentation will result in missing/ungraded assignments for the week.

 The UA’s policy concerning Class Attendance, Participation, and Administrative Drops is available at http://catalog.arizona.edu/policy/class-attendance-participation-and-administrative-drop